-This paper explores a simple idea: what happens when people are uncertain about their abilities, and thus search without knowing their objective chances of success?
-We develop a general equilibrium model of the labor market in which workers are uncertain of their type and update beliefs about their subjective job-finding chances based on the duration of unsuccessful search.
-The model offers a new perspective on several aspects of job-search behavior and unemployment, including falling hazards out of unemployment, lower wages for individuals with long unemployment history, the phenomenon of discouraged workers, the volatility of unemployment, gender differences in search behavior, and the damaging effects of unemployment on mental health.
-In terms of labor market policy, the results of this paper suggests that job search assistance should not be focused solely on the long-term unemployed.
-In fact, early interventions that credibly increases worker's subjective beliefs about the likelihood of finding a job may be as important for avoiding long-term unemployment as retraining schemes designed to address skill depreciation among long-term unemployed.
+This paper explores a simple idea: what happens to the search process when individuals are uncertain whether they have what it takes to be successful?
+We develop a general equilibrium model of the labor market in which workers are uncertain about their job-finding chances, and update beliefs based on the duration of unsuccessful search.
+The model offers a new perspective on several aspects of job-search behavior and unemployment, including falling hazards out of unemployment into employment, the phenomenon of discouraged workers, lower wages for individuals with long unemployment history, and the volatility of unemployment.